hashicorp/terraform-provider-azurerm/website/docs/r/shared_image_version.html.markdown

 * `exclude_from_latest` - (Optional) Should this Image Version be excluded from the `latest` filter?
 If set to `true` this Image Version won't be returned for the `latest` version.
 Defaults to `false`.

-* `managed_image_id` - (Optional) The ID of the Managed Image which should be used for this Shared Image Version.
+* `managed_image_id` - (Optional) The ID of the Managed Image or Virtual Machine ID which should be used for this Shared Image Version.
 Changing this forces a new resource to be created.

 -> **NOTE:** The ID can be sourced from the `azurerm_image` [Data Source](https://www.terraform.io/docs/providers/azurerm/d/image.html) or [Resource](https://www.terraform.io/docs/providers/azurerm/r/image.html).